olssonks/baecon/docs/source/index.rst

 device modules, and we hope to provide more modules we and others user contribute there own.

-All the information for the measurement is stored in ``JSON`` parsible configuration files.
+All the information for the measurement is stored in ``JSON``-like parsible configuration files.
+The default configuration  file type is ``.toml``, but ``.yml`` and ``.json`` files are also compatible.
 A full measurement can be stored as a single file, or as individual configurations for the scan settings and devices.
-The default configuration file type is ``.toml``, but ``.yml`` and ``.json`` files are also compatible.

 Baecon operates with a command line interface or with the GUI made with the `NiceGUI <https://nicegui.io/>`_ package.